-- The "Clinical Education Dress Code" reflects the appropriate dress code for each clinical education setting and will be distributed to students at the beginning of clinical education and when revised. - Wearing the uniform of a radiographer is both a privilege and a responsibility.
-When in uniform, the student represents not only themselves but the Radiography Program, the Clinical Education Facility, and the College.
+- The "Clinical Education Dress Code" reflects the appropriate dress code for the clinical education setting and will be distributed to students at the program orientation meeting. - Wearing the uniform of a radiographer is both a privilege and a responsibility.
+When in uniform, the student represents not only themselves but also the Radiography Program, the Clinical Education Facility, and the College.

 - Radiography Program students are expected to report to clinical practice in the appropriate uniform and demonstrate a neat and clean appearance or they will be dismissed from the clinical education setting for the day.
-The student will be allowed to return when they are no longer in violation of the dress code and make-up time will be required. - Repetitive failure to comply with the dress code will result in suspension from the clinical site until there is compliance.
-Repeated occurrences are addressed through the action plan procedure. - Dosimeters and name (ID) tags are part of the dress code and must be worn at all times while at the clinical education site. - All students are to wear black scrubs with identifying embroidery above the left chest pocket which includes the college logo, "Northampton Community College" and "STUDENT RADIOGRAPHER" - No stretch pants or leggings
+The student will be allowed to return when they are no longer in violation of the dress code and make-up time will be required. - Repetitive failure to comply with the dress code will be addressed through the action plan procedure. - Dosimeters and name (ID) tags are part of the dress code and must be worn at all times while at the clinical education site. - All students are to wear black scrubs with identifying embroidery above the left chest pocket which includes the college logo, "Northampton Community College" and "STUDENT RADIOGRAPHER" - No stretch pants or leggings